Trantect/blog/_posts/2013-07-19-Jenkins-Cluster.md

 ### Why is Jenkins Cluster needed?

+Jenkins Cluster allows different projects running on different instances so that we can divide our projects into several subprojects to run concurrently and separately with a higher performence.

 ### Why Jenkins Cluter has a higher performance than Jenkins without hardware upgrade?

 * hardware introduction